Ardakilic/euromessage-php/README.md

 TODOs
 --------
-There's not much todo required for my personal needs, however, any pull requests will be considered and appreciated.
+There's not much stuff required for my personal needs, however, any pull requests will be considered and appreciated.

 Changelog
 --------

+### 0.1.2
+* `setConfig` and `addConfig` methods now re-initialize the HTTP Client if `endpoints.base_uri` parameter is provided.

 ### 0.1.1
 * `setConfig` and `addConfig` methods added to change configuration on runtime, which can also be chained.

 ### 0.1.0

-* Adding members to Data Warehouse method added
+* Adding members to Data Warehouse method added.
-* Querying Member ID and Demography methods added from both Member Service and Data Warehouse
+* Querying Member ID and Demography methods added from both Member Service and Data Warehouse.
-* `forceUpdate` parameter removed from `updateNotificationPreferences` method
+* `forceUpdate` parameter removed from `updateNotificationPreferences` method.

 The endpoints section at configuration parameter now holds new lines, please update accordingly.

 ### 0.0.1

-* Initial Release
+* Initial Release.

 License
 --------